davi-it-projects/turtl-js-api/README.md

     // return TurtlResponse.Success() or TurtlResponse.Error("message")
 });
 ```
+adding overridable errors can be done by changhing the message from `"message"` to `instance.getErrorMessage(index,"default message",options)`
+index starts at 0

 `"myRule"` is the name of the rule
 `value` this variable contains the value of the vield the rule is being run on
 `instance` the full request object, usefull for when you want to do complex validation (for example cross field vallidation)